 Executions for crimes of owning Bibles or evangelizing are commonplace.
 News agencies reported last year that Kim Jong-un personally sentenced 33 church planters to death.

 “Christians,” explains Open Doors president David Curry, “are the No. 1 enemy of the state in North Korea.”

 And that’s just one frontier in the battle between the Gospel and modern Neros.

-In west-central Africa, the Islamist group Boko Haram has just leveled several towns, with Christians as their new target of choice.
+In west-central Africa, the Islamist group an extremist group that is located primarily in Northern Nigeria More has just leveled several towns, with Christians as their new target of choice.
 Militants have ambushed worshipers in at least a half a dozen churches on Sunday mornings, and human rights groups report a Christian body count of over 3,000 in Nigeria alone.